Mila Rechcigl

-Miloslav Rechcigl, Jr., or Mila Rechcigl, is a trained biochemist, nutritionist and cancer researcher, writer, editor, historian, bibliographer and genealogist.
-He was one of the founders and past President for many years of the Czechoslovak Society of Arts and Sciences.
+Miloslav Rechcigl is a Czech-American biochemist, nutritionist, cancer researcher, writer, editor, historian, bibliographer, and genealogist.
+He was one of the founders of the Czechoslovak Society of Arts and Sciences and served as its long-time president.

 Biography

 Rechcigl was born on 30 July 1930 in Mladá Boleslav, Czechoslovakia.
-His father, Miloslav Rechcigl, Sr., was a prominent politician in the pre-World War II Czechoslovakia, having been elected as the youngest member to the Czechoslovak Parliament and who held the position of President of the Millers Association of Bohemia and Moravia.
-After the communist takeover, he escaped from his native country and in 1950 immigrated to the United States, where he became a naturalized citizen in 1955.
-He studied at Cornell University from 1951 to 1958, receiving his B.S., M.N.S., and Ph.D. degrees there, specializing in biochemistry, nutrition, physiology, and food science.
+His father, Miloslav Rechcigl, Sr., was a politician in the pre-World War II Czechoslovakia, serving as the youngest member of the Czechoslovak Parliament and as a president of the Millers Association of Bohemia and Moravia.
+After the communist takeover, Rechcigl left the country and immigrated to the United States in 1950, becoming a naturalized citizen in 1955.
+He studied at Cornell University from 1951 to 1958, earning B.S., M.N.S., and PhD degrees, with a focus on biochemistry, nutrition, physiology and food science.

-He then spent two years conducting research at the National Institutes of Health in Bethesda, Maryland, as a Postdoctoral Research Fellow.
+He spent two years conducting research at the National Institutes of Health in Bethesda, Maryland, as a Postdoctoral Research Fellow.
 Subsequently, he was appointed as research biochemist to the staff of the Laboratory of Biochemistry at the National Cancer Institute.
-During 1968–69 he was selected for one year of training in a special USPHS executive program in health administration, research management, grants administration, and science policy.
+During 1968–1969 he participated in a one-year USPHS executive training program in health administration, research management, grants administration, and science policy.

-This led to his appointment as Special Assistant for Nutrition and Health in the Health Services and Mental Health Administration.
-In 1970 he joined the US Agency for International Development, which was originally a part of the US Department of State, as nutrition advisor and later was put in charge of research program.
+He was subsequently appointed Special Assistant for Nutrition and Health in the Health Services and Mental Health Administration.
+In 1970, he joined the U.S. Agency for International Development, then part of the U.S. Department of State, as a nutrition advisor and later became responsible for managing its research program.